MrPowers/spark-constraints/README.md

 probably be positive--just having a schema is not enough to ensure that constraint holds.

+Loading data that doesn't meet your database constraints can be really annoying with Spark.
+Spark will let you try to load anything in your database, but your database will throw an error if a validation is not met.

+Suppose you're trying to load 2 million rows in a database and one row fails a database validation.
+Spark will let you load all the data up to the validation error.
+So you might load 1.2 million rows and then your job fails so the other 800,000 rows aren't loaded.

+This puts you in the uncomfortable position of either having to figure out what rows weren't loaded or rolling back the 1.2 million rows that were loaded in the database.

+spark-constraints saves you from fighting with database validations when loading data from Spark into a database.

 ### Example

 ```scala
 ...
 import com.nikvanderhoof.spark.sql.constraints.syntax._